All Episodes

 We were just in California.

-Uh, we're on our media tour.
+We're on our media tour.

-You're on Steve Harvey show, right?
+You're on Steve Harvey Show, right?

 Yeah, we were on Steve Harvey's show.